 Electronic edition published March 2011 from Regency Reads

 Katherine Collins is certain that she is a managing female.
 With no means and few prospects, she is financially beholden to her stepsister Constance, who stands to inherit a large fortune--if she marries before she turns twenty-one.
 Katherine has no choice but to play matchmaker, starting with spying on Alexander Wescott, Viscount Borin, the object of her sister's devoted affection.
-But Lord Borin has a secret passion of his own--international espionage.
-How will he react when he discovers someone has been spying, on him?

 "Regina Scott pens a fast-paced riddle of a tale . . .
 Her excellent cast of characters brings great charm and humor to this romantic romp." -- RT Book Reviews